jasonhemann/20FA-2800/syllabus.md

 ## Oral Homework Explanations

-Proof has a social component.
+Proof has a [social
+component](https://www.jstor.org/stable/3482651).
 As such, part of your homework grade will also include your ability to communicate the meaning of your proof to your colleagues.
 You will be randomly selected from the class roster to walk us all through some answer of yours.
 Being absent from class means you cannot participate.
-Not all homework questions will get an oral explanation, others we will take for completion or grade ourselves for accuracy.
+Not all homework questions will get an oral explanation.
+To explain other homework questions' answers we will ask more than one student to trade off.
+Some others questions we will take for completion or grade ourselves for accuracy.
 Regardless these grade belongs under "Homework" as well.